 Have you ever met a Chief Culture Instigator, a Minister of Fun, or resident Vibe Monitor?
 Maybe the Head of the Culture Committee, or the VP of Happiness?
-If any of these titles sound familiar, you’ve probably also worked at companies that don’t quite have the headcount or energy for an official Culture or HR leader to join the staff – but still understand the benefits.
+If any of these titles sound familiar, you’ve probably also worked at companies that don’t quite have the resources for an official culture or HR leader to join the staff but understand the benefits of having one.

-These volunteers are commonly co-founders, early stage employees, or just fun folks around the office who raise their hand to take on a very important 20% role – shaping and promoting culture at their growing company.
+These volunteers are commonly co-founders, early stage employees, or just fun folks around the office who raise their hand to take on a very important 20 percent role: shaping and promoting culture at their growing company.

-With 86% of Millennial employees not afraid to job hop, building up a positive culture is crucial for keeping your developing top talent satisfied and thriving.
+With 86 percent of modern employees not afraid to job hop, building up a positive culture is crucial for keeping your developing top talent satisfied and thriving.
 But sometimes you just don’t have the time or energy available to take on such a big task.
 Help is on the way.

 Who you work with and where you sit in an office can play a major role in relationship building and overall positive culture.